iassetsorg/Project-Harriet/README.md

 3.  **Media Storage**

-    - All media files are stored on IPFS (InterPlanetary File System).
+    - All media files are stored on IPFS and Arweave.

       ```json
       {